developer6v/autonotify_for_woocommerce/readme.txt

 == External services ==

-This plugin connects to the Autonotify API to send information.
-It is needed for security reasons, such as the authentication token, and to automate the workflow of sending messages based on order status and abandoned carts.
+This plugin connects to the Autonotify API to transmit essential information.
+It is required for security reasons, such as authentication tokens, and to automate the workflow of sending messages based on order status and abandoned carts.
+For icons, it uses the Font Awesome library via CDN.